dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 Here we can see that right after startup, the managed heap memory is 4MB.

-Now, let's hit the URL (http://localhost:5000/api/diagscenario/memleak/200000)
+Now, let's hit the URL (http://localhost:5000/api/diagscenario/memspike/300) which will run for 5 minutes giving us ample time to experiement.

 Re-run the dotnet-counters command.
-We should see an increase in memory usage as shown below:
+We should see an alternating heap size with a baseline of roughly 250MB and the highest spike around 530MB.
+The memory usage will alternate between baseline and spike every 5 seconds or so.

 ![alt text](https://user-images.githubusercontent.com/15442480/57110722-596f6680-6cee-11e9-9707-954bcbe21312.png)

-Memory has now grown to around 265MB.

-Note that this shows all the counters.
-If you want to specify individual counters please use the System.Private[counter1, counter2,...] syntax.
-For example, to display just the gc-heap-counter, use:

-> ```bash
-> dotnet-counters monitor System.Runtime[gc-heap-size] --refresh-interval 1 -p 4923
-> ```

-At this point, we can safely say that memory is leaking (or at the very least is growing and doesn't seem to come back down once request is finished).
-The next step is now to run a collection tool that can help us collect the right data for memory analysis.
+At this point, we can safely say that memory is spiking to a high that is not normal and the next step is to to run a collection tool that can help us collect the right data for memory analysis at the right time.

 ### Core dump generation